-Here I collect some peculiar galaxies from the Arp catalogue.
+Here I collect some of my photos of peculiar galaxies from the Arp catalogue.

 NGC 772, also Arp 78, has a very prominent single arm.
 Interestingly Halton Arp classified the object with the description "Spiral Galaxy with small, high surface-brightness companion on arm".
 The bright elliptical feature below the galaxy, is in fact a satellite galaxy, NGC 770, which is one of the satellites gravitationally connected to the main galaxy.
 NGC 770 is suggested to be responsible for the apparent bright single arm.